 Finding the best car insurance coverage can be frustrating.
 Every insurer claims to have the lowest price and superior customer service, but they can’t all be number one.
-This review takes a closer look at the 12 providers that came out on top, and this list may shift as we review new providers and company details change.
+Our team reviewed dozens of car insurance companies across the industry to find out which ones offer the best rates and service to consumers.

 There is no one best car insurance provider for every driver, which is why we recommend getting quotes from several companies.
 Along with the company you choose, factors such as your age, vehicle make and model, and driving history affect your rate.
 That’s why it’s important to compare quotes to ensure you get the best car insurance coverage and price.

 What To Know Before Shopping For Car Insurance

 There are a few things to be aware of before you start shopping around for insurance.

 Every state except New Hampshire and Virginia requires you to carry, at minimum, the following types of car insurance coverage:

 - Bodily injury (BI) liability coverage: This pays for medical expenses for injured persons after an accident you cause.
 BI coverage does not pay for the cost of your medical expenses.
 This comes with separate limits per person and per accident.

 - Property damage (PD) liability coverage: This pays for damage to other vehicles and property after an accident you cause.
 PD coverage does not pay for damages to your vehicle.
 This comes with a per-accident limit.

 You will see limits for liability insurance written as 25/50/25, for example.
 In this case, the policy would cover up to $25,000 bodily injury per person, $50,000 bodily injury per accident, and $25,000 property damage per accident.

 Each state sets its own laws and limits.
 In some states, you may also be required to have: